OpenGATE/opengate/docs/source/user_guide_2_1_volumes.md

 ### Repeated and parameterized volumes

-Sometimes, it can be convenient to duplicate a volume at different location.
+Sometimes, it can be convenient to duplicate a volume at different locations.
 This is for example the case in a PET simulation where the crystal, or some parts of the detector, are repeated.
-This is done thanks to the following:
+There are two ways to achieve this.

+The first method is controlled via the `repeat` parameter, which must be a list of dictionaries.
+Each dictionary specifies one repetition of the volume and should have the following entries:
+- 'name'
+- 'translation'
+- 'rotation'

 ```python
 import opengate as gate